 See this video for tips from faculty that have partnered in a COIL project.

 Once you have a partner, don’t delay, reach out to start planning your course.
 See the COIL Instructors’ Workbook detailed instructions.

 Together, you and your partner will establish the timeline and depth of work (icebreakers, mandated assignments, reports, check-in meetings, explicit intercultural competence development, etc.), and you will both decide on the degree of engagement.

 Consider completing the Intercultural Teaching Competencies course offered by the Gwenna Moss Centre (email email@example.com) or the Introduction to Intercultural Communication course offered by the International Student and Study Abroad Centre (email firstname.lastname@example.org).
 Be familiar with inclusive and culturally responsive teaching practices.

 Hire a student assistant

-If you are an instructor looking to hire a student assistant to support a COIL initiative, please send this job posting template to your unit's administrative team to complete the hiring process.
-Please contact firstname.lastname@example.org if you need help with this task.
+Instructors looking to hire a student assistant to support a COIL initiative, should send this job posting template to your unit's administrative team to complete the hiring process.
+Contact email@example.com if you need help with this task.

 If you have been asked by an instructor to apply for this student assistantship or are keen on being paired with a potential COIL instructor, please email firstname.lastname@example.org.